- Centre for Finance and Financial Services

 Teaching

-Before joining the Westminster Business School in 2005, Dr. Trino-Manuel Ñíguez served as a faculty member in the Department of Economics at the University of Alicante from 1999 to 2003, where he taught courses in microeconomics, econometrics, and time-series analysis.
+Before joining Westminster Business School in 2005, Dr Ñíguez was a faculty member in the Department of Economics at the University of Alicante (1999–2003), where he taught courses in microeconomics, econometrics, and time-series analysis.
+He then served as a Graduate Teaching Assistant at the London School of Economics (2003–2005), delivering lectures and seminars in Introduction to Econometrics (Department of Economics) and Elementary Statistical Theory (Department of Statistics).

 Research